top of page

 Beyond Counselling...

 When I’m not working, I’m passionate about personal growth and connecting with the world around me.
-Walking in nature, physical exercise, meditation, and laughing over brunch with friends are integral to my well-being.
+Walking in nature, physical exercise, music, contemplation/meditation, traveling when I can, and laughing over brunch with friends are integral to my well-being.
+I also dream of creating a retreat space in the Rockies —one that emphasizes healing through nature.
+I aspire to deepen the embodied healing experience by becoming certified in trauma-informed yoga one day.

 Embodied Empowerment resides on the traditional and ancestral territory of the original peoples of this land.
 We acknowledge this as recognition of the sacred treaties that were made between sovereign nations and their respective languages, culture, and knowledge systems.
 In this way, we acknowledge that our work resides on the land of the original peoples of the Néhiyaw (Cree), Niitsitapi (Blackfoot), Nakoda (Stoney), Dene, Haudenosaunee (Iroquois) and Anishinaabe (Ojibway/Saulteaux), and Metis on what we now call Edmonton in Treaty 6 territory.
 In Cree, the area is referred to as Amiskwacîwâskahikan (ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ).
 We extend our support of working in right relationship with this land and the people living in it.
 We acknowledge the continued, historical and colonial impacts in the field of psychology and social work and strive to decolonize this work by living our values of empowerment and compassion.